winkeung/C-Concepts/C_Concepts_Part3.md

 </pre>
 # **Array/Nested Array on Function Argument List: You Do Not Get Want You Want**

-Here nested array is just a special case of array, it doesn't matter the element of the array is also array or other kind of object.
+Here nested array is just a special case of array, it doesn't matter the element of the array is also array or other kinds of object.

 For example:

-<code>void f(int a[10];</code>
+<code>void f(int a[10]);</code>

 is equivalent to :

 <code>void f(int \*a);</code>

-is equivalent to :
+is also equivalent to :

 <code>void f(int a[]);</code>